thanu-shree-13/Crowdfunding/README.md

 5. If a campaign reaches 80% of its target by the deadline, the owner can withdraw funds.
 6. If it doesn't, donors can claim a full refund.
 7. All transactions are recorded and viewable on-chain.
-8. Expired or completed campaigns move automatically to the Inactive Campaigns section.
-9. Users can view their profile to track campaigns, donations, and blockchain transaction history.
+8. Users can view their profile to track campaigns, donations, and blockchain transaction history.
-10. Expired or completed campaigns are automatically displayed in the Inactive Campaigns section.
+9. Expired or completed campaigns are automatically moved to the Inactive Campaigns section.

 ---